 5 June 2013 SE4950

-Operational Energy is defined as the energy required to support “military deployments, across the full spectrum of missions; direct support of military deployments; and training in support of unit readiness for military deployments.”
+Operational Energy (OE) is defined as the energy required to support, “military deployments, across the full spectrum of missions; direct support of military deployments; and training in support of unit readiness for military deployments.”
 This assessment of the system of systems has been scoped to focus specifically on the distribution system of the architecture.
 This is shown in Figure 1.

 Figure 1.
 OV-1 OE Distribution.

-Since OE is comprised of such a broad number of systems, the assessment here can be expanded to include those other elements, utilizing the same logic and supporting requirements.
-The specific bounds of this project are ground and air transportation of supplies and personnel from the entrance into theatre at the Sea Port of Debarkation or the Air Port of Debarkation (S/APOD) to the bases and from bases forward, including all aspects of planning, tracking, protecting and delivering those supplies.
-The supplies include all classes as well as the miscellaneous supplies and bulk water transportation.
-Not included in this specific assessment are the functions that occur within a base or within a major combat operation.
+Since OE is comprised of a broad number of systems, the assessment here can be expanded to include those other elements by utilizing the same logic and supporting requirements.
+The specific bounds of this project were ground and air transportation of supplies and personnel from the entrance into theatre at the Sea Port of Debarkation or the Air Port of Debarkation (S/APOD) to the bases and from bases forward, including all aspects of planning, tracking, protecting, and delivering those supplies.
+The supplies included all classes as well as the miscellaneous supplies and bulk water transportation.
+Not included in this specific assessment were the functions that occur within a base or within a major combat operation.
 However, these elements drive the data for the distribution system and it is heavily dependent on the mission and scenario in which it is being employed.
-The amount of energy utilized on a base or within a MCO is what stresses the distribution system to support.
-Therefore, although for this assessment the bases and the MCO are not a part of the evaluation, they are an extremely important interface point.
+The amount of energy utilized on a base or within a major combat operation (MCO) is what stresses the supporting distribution system.
+Therefore, although for this assessment the bases and the MCO were not a part of the evaluation, they are an extremely important interface point.

-The current execution of the operational capabilities associated with providing the resupply support to the base camps and combat operations in theater is done in a piece part manner.
-There are multiple systems that are utilized to plan, track, protect and deliver the supplies, some of them are specifically designed for this mission, such as the asset visibility systems, while others are one of many missions, such as MRAPs for convoy protection.
+The current execution of the operational capabilities associated with providing the resupply support to the base camps and combat operations in theater is done in a piece-part manner.
+There are multiple systems that are utilized to plan, track, protect, and deliver the supplies.
+Some of them are specifically designed for this mission, such as the asset visibility systems, while others are one of many missions, such as the Army’s mine resistant ambush protected vehicles (MRAPs) for convoy protection.
 Due to these facts, there is no true system of systems functionality that currently exists.
-However, there are many benefits to analyzing and providing a governing body to execute as a system of system.
+However, there are many benefits to analyzing and providing a governing body to execute as a system of systems.

-As the systems stand to day, there is a piece part effort to fulfill individual capabilities based on individual needs requests.
-There is a lack of understanding as to what the true implications of a solution are, or if it is even the right need being addressed because there is no full picture of the mission to identify interfaces and interrelationships.
-If the Army were to begin treating operational energy, all aspects even though this paper focuses on the distribution system, it would be possible to better understand the true implications of a system in terms of capability of the system of systems, as well as begin to identify where the greatest ROI would be for development.
-In this since the Army would no longer be playing catch up to fill gaps, but rather pre-emptively identify areas of improvement to be prepared to deploy before the gap becomes an issue.
+As the systems stand today, there is a piece-part effort to fulfill individual capabilities based on individual needs requests.
+There is a lack of understanding as to what the true implications of a solution are, or if it is even the right need being addressed.
+This is because there is no full picture of the mission to identify interfaces and interrelationships.
+If the Army were to begin treating operational energy as a system of systems then all aspects, not just the distribution systems, would be better understood.
+Furthermore, the Army would better understand the true implications of a system in terms of capability of the system of systems, as well as the ability to identify where the greatest ROI would be for development.
+In this sense the Army would no longer be playing catch-up to fill gaps, rather preemptively identifying areas of improvement to be prepared to deploy before the gap becomes an issue.